telboy007/playwright-exercise/README.md

 * Run playwright tests

 NOTE: after running the cucumber tests there will be a link to a report on cucumber.io in the console log.

+### To do list

+* Need to add saving assets after a test failure into the cucumber test.setup.ts file.